 Student & Employee Resources

 Trent University has been an academic leader in Indigenous Studies since 1969.
-To ensure this leadership is also reflected in our institutional practices, in response to the Truth & Reconciliation Commission Report, to support Indigenous students success, and with the goal to build trusting and mutually beneficial relationships with Indigenous people and communities guided by the four principles of recognition, respect, sharing, and responsibility, Trent University’s Board of Governors approved a series of initiatives.
-These resources are designed to provide support for faculty, staff, and students in learning about the treaty and traditional territory on which Trent is located, and in engaging with reconciliation during their time at Trent.
+Across the University, we work to build and strengthen relationships, understanding and reconciliation between settlers and Indigenous communities.
+While at Trent and beyond, we encourage you to learn about the treaties where you live, and walk a path of reconciliation.
+These resources are designed to provide support for faculty, staff, and students in learning about the treaty and traditional territory on which Trent is located, and in engaging with reconciliation.

 A smudging ceremony uses various medicines such as sage to create a cleansing smoke that is meant to heal the mind, body and spirit.
 Smudging occurs often at Trent University, and you are encouraged to participate when you have the opportunity.